 The 13er list is now fully adjusted to Lidar values for all 13ers and to List of John.
 We have included cross references to old elevations to help users keep better track of their ascents.
 See our Home page (Things You Should Know) for more details.

 We are approaching the end of the main climbing season.
 As with any website, it takes money to keep this site going.
 Our Google data shows that over 30,000 people use this site regularly but less than .1% contribute.
 If you have profited from the use of this site this year, please consider a donation in any amount.

 The trailhead for McCullough Gulch uses the same directions as for Quandary Peak, initially.
 If coming from Breckenridge on SH 9, drive south from the center of town approximately 8 miles where you turn right (west) onto "Blue Lakes Road #850.

 If coming from Hoosier Pass on SH 9, drive north from the summit of the pass just over 2 miles to the left turn (west) onto Blue Lakes Road #850.

+Overnight parking at any of the parking areas for Quandary is prohibited.
 Some at-large camping may be available in the area of the trailheads identified, especially down by McCullough Creek.
-But if arriving on a summer weekend, most any decent spot will likely be taken.
+But if arriving on a summer weekend, most any decent spot will likely be taken and these may now be prohibited as well.
 There are no National Forest campgrounds in the immediate vicinity.
 For campgrounds located near Dillon Res., try this site for more information: http://www.townofdillon.com/visit/camping-info.